Mord3rca/gamma-launcher/README.md

 ### Using AUR (Arch Linux)

-On Arch Linux and Arch-based operating systems, you can download package from AUR:
+**(NOT OFFICIALLY SUPPORTED)** On Arch Linux and Arch-based operating systems, you can download package from AUR:

 `yay -S gamma-launcher`

+Use at your own risk!

 Or you can build it by yourself: